Businesses must deal with post-Brexit trade ‘challenges’ – Barnier

 EU’s Brexit negotiator Michel Barnier.
 Photograph: Olivier Hoslet, Pool via AP

-Businesses, north and south, must deal the consequences of Brexit and that it cannot be “business as usual” for trade with Britain, the EU’s chief negotiator Michel Barnier has said.
+Businesses, north and south, must deal with the consequences of Brexit and accept that it cannot be “business as usual” for trade with Britain, the EU’s chief negotiator Michel Barnier has said.

 The man who helped broker the Brexit withdrawal treaty and post-Brexit EU-UK trade deal ruled out any reliefs or derogations from EU rules to ease border controls that are causing food and supply shortages and disruptions on trade to Ireland from Britain.